Chapter 02: Martialism

 "Shall we greet Tals'Ola in Foundation together?" asked Alex, hand extended.

 Rowan grabbed her hand without a second thought as his anxiety melted away.
 Ablutions could wait.
-One way or another, he had won Alex’s approval, enough for her to seek him out.
-He skipped along the pair, flooding the duo with praise and questions as they strolled towards the arena’s eastern gate.
+One way or another, he had won Alex's approval, enough for her to seek him out.
+He skipped along the pair, flooding the duo with praise and questions as Alex led them towards the arena's eastern gate.

-It was just the three of them then.
-Rowan stopped abruptly to look around.
-“What of Felix?”
+It was just the three of them then; Rowan stopped to look around.
+"What of Felix?"

 "Felix?
 Foundation would suit him poorly.
 Leave him to the kitchen or the garden."

 His heart racing, Rowan ignored the passing seconds as he sought out his friend.
-A hundred meters away, Felix stood a head above the rest in a crowd of rookies around Ai’Catrina.
+A hundred meters away, Felix stood a head above the rest in a crowd of halfcloaks around Ai'Catrina.

 "I'll be seeing you, Felix!"
 Rowan's yell carried farther than he'd intended.

-The surprise in Felix’s face settled into a self-satisfied grin as he traced the sound to Rowan.
+The surprise in Felix's face settled into self-satisfaction as he traced the sound to Rowan.

-“Hey-la, Rowan!
-Until next time!”
-His wave was not shy.
+"Hey-la, Rowan!
+Until next time!"
+Felix's wave was not shy.
+"Show Tals'Ola your best, you three!"

 "Your noble intentions are wasted, my friend," said Alex.
 Dayo looked bemused, her brows still knit tight, but not displeased.